Kickstarter hires Slack’s Erica Baker as director of engineering

 Women, and especially women of color, in leadership roles at tech companies is indeed pretty rare.
 At Slack, for example, black people make up 3.5 percent of those in leadership roles and women make up 28.3 percent of people in leadership roles, according to the company’s most recent diversity report.

-Kickstarter, on the other hand, has yet to release a diversity report.
-The company has flown under my radar, but with Baker coming on board, it sounds like that will change.
+Kickstarter, on the other hand, has yet to release an official diversity report, though it has released some demographic data.
+As of last year, Kickstarter was 70 percent white.
+With Baker coming on board, it sounds like an official diversity report will come.

 “I feel like that is something that will be one of the first things I work on,” Baker said.
 “I think it’s important companies are vocal about what their diversity looks like internally and sort of set goals around what they want that to look like.
 That will be something that I work on.
 It will be one of my top priorities.”